DataDog/hiring-engineers/answers.md

 I used the [Documentation on Notifications to built the Monitor](https://docs.datadoghq.com/monitors/notifications/?tab=is_alert).

-Using templates vars in the subject line of a Monitor is not a good idea.
-They do work for the actual alerts and are replaced with values.
-But this line as also used to name the Monitor.
-It will get a very awkward name that is difficult to handle.
-Also Downtime messages look very wierd :
+Using templates vars in the subject line of a monitor is not ideal.
+The interpretation work for alerts, but the subject line gets used to name the Monitor as well.
+This makes for hard to read Monitor names.
+Also Downtime messages are difficult to read with these VARS still in :

 On Slack :